Shotbow/fudawiki-files/hanafuda/games/roppyakken.md

 The ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Rain Man card functions as a (limited) wild card in Six Hundred.
 This means that it can be used to match any card **other** than 0-point cards or other [![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow](/en/hanafuda/suits/willow) cards.
 The exception is when the other three ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow cards are all on the field; then it will capture all of them.
 In addition, the ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Rain Man **cannot** be used to capture sets of 3 of any other suit.

 If the wild card is on the field, you may capture it using any non-0-point card **or** using another ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow card.
+## End of Round
+The current round ends when all players have used up their cards.
+If there are any cards left on the field at this point, they simply stay there and do not play any role in scoring.

+At this point, all players tally the total value of their captured cards, as well as check for any yaku made, according to the charts in the following sections.
+A player’s score for the round is calculated as the sum of their captured card plus the value of any captured yaku.
+If no player has reached 600 points, the current scores are recorded, to be added to the results of the next round.

+Once one or more players' cumulative scores have reached or exceeded 600 points, the player with the greatest number of points is declared the winner.
+(The possible exception to this is if one of the instant win yaku have been formed.)
 # Card Values
 |Card Type|Value|Number in Deck|
 |:---:|:---:|:---:|